 All classroom behavior and discourse should reflect the values of respect and civility.
 Disruptive behavior is defined as behavior that interferes with university or university-sponsored activities such as classroom-related activities, studying, teaching, intellectual or creative endeavors, administration, service or the provision of communication, computing or emergency services.

-How do I recognize students in distress?
+How do I recognize students of concern?

 Distressed behaviors may include: